Christian Democratic Union (Netherlands): History

 The CDU was formed in 1926 as a merger of three even smaller Christian left-wing parties, the Christian Social Party, the Christian Democratic Party and the League of Christian Socialists.
 It had one seat between 1929 and 1937 and two between 1937 and 1946.
 The party always was in opposition.

 It was linked to the minor denomination Reformed Churches in Restored Association (Dutch: Gereformeerde Kerken in Hersteld Verband), which had split from the Reformed Churches in the Netherlands in 1926.
 The Synod of the aforementioned denomination decreed disciplinary measures against members of the CDU in 1936.

 After World War II, the party co-founded the Labour Party (PvdA).
-In the 1950s many members left to join the Pacifist Socialist Party because of the PvdA's support for the Dutch government's decision to join NATO and its attempts to suppress the independence movement in Indonesia by means of military force.
+In the 1950s, many former CDU members left to join the Pacifist Socialist Party because of the PvdA's support for the Dutch government's decision to join NATO and its attempts to suppress the independence movement in Indonesia by means of military force.